core-interaction/core-interaction.github.io/topic/grid/index.md

 ### Using repeat

-*Grid’s* `repeat` function is very commonly used to make even-width grids.
+*Grid’s* `repeat` function is very commonly used to make even-column grids.
 And of course, they can be made responsive with [media queries](/topic/media-queries) and [CSS variables](/topic/responsive/#briefly-css-variables)!

 {% include figure.html src='/example/grid-template-columns-repeat/demo' caption='Notice that the *items* always stick to the grid structure—independent of their content—unlike our previous `flex-wrap` pseudo-grids.' height='38rem' %}